yining043/TSP-improve/README.md

 --eval_only --load_path '{add model to load here}'
 ```
 Note: A pre-trained model can be found at './outputs/tsp_20/tsp_20200714T212735/epoch-99.pt'

-# Disclaimer
-All code is provided without warranty.

-This repo was developed for educational purposes.

 # Acknowledgements
 The code is  based on the repo [wouterkool/attention-learn-to-route](https://github.com/wouterkool/attention-learn-to-route) and the paper [Wu et. al., *Learning Improvement Heuristics for Solving Routing Problems*, arXiv, 2019](https://arxiv.org/abs/1912.05784v2).